gemini3d/cmake-python-build/README.md

 ### Options

 `-Dfind=on`
-: searches for these libraries and builds them if not present: expat, ffi, readline, ssl, zlib
+: (default on) searches for these libraries and builds them if not present: expat, ffi, readline, ssl, zlib

 `-DCMAKE_BUILD_TYPE=Release`
 : build Python itself with optimization (default off).
 Building Python with optimization takes several times longer--about 2 minutes on a Mac Mini M1.
 The other libraries are always set to optimize.

-`-Dpython_tag=v3.10.6`
+`-Dpython_tag=v3.11.0`
 : select Python Git tag to build.

 ## Why?